 “See for yourself.”
 Said the beggar, tearing the lid completely back, revealing a stash of countless one-hundred dollar bills.

-So… if you’ve come across this article upon your own personal search for love, I would ask you this, “What’s in your heart?”
-Because maybe that thing you’ve been begging for all your life is in the last place you’ve bothered to look.
-Maybe you’ve been sitting on it this entire time.
+So… if you’ve come across this article upon your own personal search for love, I would simply ask you this, “What’s in your heart?”
+Because maybe that thing you’ve been begging for all your life is has been right here all along.